minetest/minetest_game/mods/beds/README.txt

 Authors of source code
 ----------------------
 Originally by BlockMen (MIT)
-Various Minetest developers and contributors (MIT)
+Various Minetest Game developers and contributors (MIT)

 Authors of media (textures)
 ---------------------------